ddkhoa/learning-note/understand_sql/unit_test_and_3_values_logic.md

 | 5   | 2024-12-01 | 30    | NULL  | NULL  |
 | 5   | 2024-12-02 | 30    | NULL  | NULL  |

 We have the metric 5 in the result.
 Its values are NULL.
 Great!
-But wait a second, we also have NULL in the column ratio, which mean the second step is not necessary!
+But wait a second, we also have NULL in the column ratio, which means the second step is not necessary!
-But wait a second, the query ran without raising error, which mean we can **divide by NULL** in SQL?
+But wait a second, the query ran without raising an error, which means we can **divide by NULL** in SQL.

 And yes, we can!